The Meaning of Traditional Ship Tattoos

 Other people may find the mystery of the sea enticing.
 For them, the sailing ship symbolizes our struggles against life’s many challenges.

-Just as we sail on troubled waters during a storm, we may also survive to sail on calmer waters with a greater knowledge of ourselves, just as Hemingway envisioned in his famous story.
+Just as we sail on troubled waters during a storm, we may also survive to sail on calmer waters with a greater knowledge of ourselves.

 Many people also have other images right alongside their ship tattoo.
 It’s not uncommon to see birds, skulls, daggers, hearts, and palm trees decorating ship tattoos.
 Working out what you want and why is important.